Sang-Buster/Formation-Control/Flocking_Formation_Control_Python/README.md

 #  MSN Flocking Formation Control-Python Version

-This is a Pythonimplementation of "Flocking for multi-agent dynamic systems: Algorithms and theory" by Olfati-Saber, Reza.
+This is a Python implementation of "Flocking for multi-agent dynamic systems: Algorithms and theory" by Olfati-Saber, Reza.
 You can find the article using these links: [IEEE](https://ieeexplore.ieee.org/abstract/document/1605401), [PDF](https://sci-hub.yncjkj.com/10.1109/TAC.2005.864190).

 ## Getting started